Tools of the trade: How I communicate at GitHub (and why)

 In-person meetings

-• When: Regular syncs, working through complex issues, ideation, project kickoffs, retros, social time, etc. Meetings shouldn’t be used for status updates, to force work, or any task that’s best handled asynchronously.
+• When: Regular syncs, working through complex issues, ideation, project kickoffs, retros, social time, and so on Meetings shouldn’t be used for status updates, to force work, or any task that’s best handled asynchronously.
 Reserve high-fidelity mediums for the types of conversations that benefit from being face-to-face or ephemeral.

 • Who: Teams, extended stakeholders, peers.